NordicSemiconductor/IOS-nRF-Connect-Device-Manager/README.md

 # nRF Connect Device Manager

-nRF Connect Device Manager library is compatible with Mcu Manager, a management subsystem supported by nRF Connect SDK, Zephyr and Apache Mynewt.
+nRF Connect Device Manager library is compatible with [McuManager (McuMgr, for short)](https://docs.zephyrproject.org/3.2.0/services/device_mgmt/mcumgr.html#overview), a management subsystem supported by [nRF Connect SDK](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/index.html), [Zephyr](https://docs.zephyrproject.org/3.2.0/introduction/index.html) and Apache Mynewt.  **It is the recommended protocol for Device Firmware Update(s) on new Nordic-powered devices going forward and should not be confused with the previous protocol, NordicDFU, serviced by the [Old DFU Library](https://github.com/NordicSemiconductor/IOS-DFU-Library)**.
+McuManager uses the [Simple Management Protocol, or SMP](https://docs.zephyrproject.org/3.2.0/services/device_mgmt/smp_protocol.html), to send and receive message requests from compatible devices.
+The SMP Transport definition for Bluetooth Low Energy, which this library implements, [can be found here](https://docs.zephyrproject.org/latest/services/device_mgmt/smp_transport.html).

 The library provides a transport agnostic implementation of the McuManager protocol.
 It contains a default implementation for BLE transport.